SOE Agent Profiles

 Fate: Captured, deported to Germany, survived

-Peter Morland Churchill was born in Amsterdam in 1909.
-The son of the British consul there, he was sent to be educated at Malvern School and read Modern Languages at Cambridge, where he also played ice hockey at international level in 1932.
-After a spell as British pro‐consul at Oran in 1934 he drifted through a number of jobs, before being commissioned into the Intelligence Corps in 1940.
+Peter Morland Churchill was born in Amsterdam on 14 January 1909.
+The son of the British consul there, he was sent to be educated at Malvern School and read Modern Languages at Caius College, Cambridge; a keen sportsman, he also captained the university's ice hockey team, playing at international level in 1932.
+After a spell as British pro‐consul at Oran in 1934, he drifted through a number of jobs before being commissioned into the Intelligence Corps in 1940.

 In 1947 he married Odette, who had survived torture and appalling treatment at Ravensbrück concentration camp.
-Their public profile was boosted by Jerrard Tickell's biography of Odette in 1949, followed by Herbert Wilcox's film adaptation, starring Anna Neagle as Odette and Trevor Howard as Churchill.
-Churchill wrote about his experiences shortly afterwards, in three volumes: Of Their Own Choice (1952), Duel of Wits (1953) and The Spirit in the Cage (1954).
-He and Odette also added their comments to Ian Colvin's English translation of Bleicher's own version of his wartime career, Colonel Henri's Memoirs (Bleicher later tried to persuade Churchill to take part in a magazine interview, an offer which he refused).
+Their public profile was boosted by Jerrard Tickell's biography of Odette in 1949, followed a year later by Herbert Wilcox's film adaptation, starring Anna Neagle as Odette and Trevor Howard as Churchill.
+Shortly afterwards Churchill began publishing his wartime memoirs, in three volumes: Of Their Own Choice (1952), Duel of Wits (1953) and The Spirit in the Cage (1954).
+He and Odette also added their comments to Ian Colvin's English translation of Bleicher's own version of his wartime career, Colonel Henri's Story (Bleicher later visited Churchill and tried to persuade him to take part in a magazine interview, an offer which Churchill declined).

 In 1955 Churchill divorced Odette and married a former model, Irene Hoyle, in Nice a year later.
-He continued to write, publishing a novel based on the Glières maquis, By Moonlight (1958), and a guidebook for British tourists visiting the Cote d'Azur, All About the French Riviera (1960).
-He settled in Le Rouret near Antibes - a spot he described as "the next best place to the Seychelles" - overlooking the coast he knew so well from his wartime days, and worked as an estate agent selling local property to British clients.
-He died in 1972.Back to SOE Agent Profiles
+He continued to write, publishing a novel based on the Glières maquis, By Moonlight (1958), and a guidebook for fellow British caravanners and tourists visiting the Cote d'Azur, All About the French Riviera (1960).